jfahrer/dockerizing_rails/_assignments/assignment_06.md

 ## Bonus
 * Try invalidating the build cache by adding an empty line to your `Gemfile` and then rebuild the image.

+# What changed
+You can find our changes in the [`integrating_postgres`](https://github.com/jfahrer/dockerizing_rails/tree/utilizing_layers) branch.
+[Compare it](https://github.com/jfahrer/dockerizing_rails/compare/integrating_postgres...utilizing_layers) to the previous branch to see what changed.

 [Back to the overview](../README.md#assignments)